TonicAI/textual/docs/source/redact/redact_config.rst

     ner.redact('<some text here>', label_block_lists = label_block_lists)

-Just like `label_block_lists` can be used to exclude text we can use `label_allow_lists` to bring in additional text.
-In the below example, we flag all matches of the below regex to HEALTHCARE_ID.
+Similar to how you use ``label_block_lists`` to exclude text, you can use ``label_allow_lists`` to detect additional values.
+In the below example, we identify all matches of the below regular expression as HEALTHCARE_ID entity values.

 .. code-block:: python